Luca-Tamburo/se-2022-12-HikeTracker/client/README.md

 ### `Hike Details`

 This page shows all the information for a single hike.
 In addition, if you are a local guide, the map is also shown and you can download the gpx file.

+### `Hut`

+This page shows all the huts in the db and allows you to filter the htus based on predetermined parameters.

+### `Hut Details`

+This page shows all the information for a single hut.

+### `LocalGuidePage/Hikes`

+This page shows all the hikes created by a local guide.

+### `LocalGuidePage/AddReferencePoint`

+This page allows a local guide who has created a specific hike, to add a reference point to a hike.

+### `LocalGuidePage/LinkHut`

+This page allows a local guide who has created a specific hike, to link a hut to a hike.

+### `LocalGuidePage/LinkPoint`

+This page allows a local guide who has created a specific hike to link to a hut or parking lot as the start or end point of a hike.

 ## Getting Started with Create React App